Boiann/space-quiz/README.md

 <!-- img -->
 </details>

-Mobile wireframe was not considered as there was no instructions that making the project responsive was neccessary.
-Upon checking other student's projects on Slack and their respective GitHub accounts, the author concluded this was not neccessary.
+Mobile wireframe was not considered as there was no instructions that making the project responsive was necessary.
+Upon checking other student's projects on Slack and their respective GitHub accounts, the author concluded this was not necessary.
 Also checked with mentor, confirming this.

 [Back to top ⇧](#space-quiz)